Mortgage Rates Have Been Steadily Dropping. Here’s How to Prepare for a Mortgage Refinance

 Start Shopping Before You Hit Your Target

 If you wait until rates drop to your goal, you may already be too late.
-Refinances often require income documentation, credit checks, a home appraisal, and underwriting.
-By starting early, you can request a shorter lock – 30 days instead of 45 or 60 – which often qualifies you for a better rate or lower fees.
+Refinances typically require income documentation, credit checks, a home appraisal, and underwriting.
+Starting early lets you request a shorter lock period — 30 days instead of 45 or 60 — which often qualifies you for a better rate or lower fees.

 How Many Lenders Should You Compare?